ericmjonas/vanessen/README.md

 does not unfortunately generate vector graphics for publication.
 This code is licensed according to the license in `LICENSE.janelia.txt`.
 Everything else is MIT Licensed.

+Note this is all done in matplotlib, so you can tweak aspect ratio, exact placement, etc. Pull requests welcome!